microsoft/vscode-wiki/Roadmap.md

 ### C#
 * Move into a separate extension
-* Debugging support (collaboration with the coreCLR team) :heart:
+* Debugging support (collaboration with the CoreCLR team) :heart: